 - Once completing your Renewal Application, mail or email the application, the notarized affidavit, copy of Colorado driver’s license, copy of your current CHP, proof of military service, and the appropriate fees to firstname.lastname@example.org or fax it to 303-663-0688 or mail it to; 4000 Justice Way, Castle Rock, CO 80109 Attn: Concealed Handgun Permits.

-- A CHP Specialist will contact you after your paperwork has been received for credit card payment in your application did not accompany the fee payment.
+- Once we receive your paperwork a CHP specialist will contact you by phone for credit card payment.
 If for any reason you are not comfortable giving credit card information out over the phone, then you must mail in a check made payable to Douglas County Sheriff’s Office.
 Your permit will not be processed until funds are received.

 Any questions please call 303-814-7660 and talk with one of our CHP Specialists.